-Brexit significantly changes the regulatory landscape for financial services firms and, consequently, the way many firms will operate going forward.
+Brexit has significantly changed the regulatory landscape for financial services firms and, consequently, the way many firms will operate going forward.

 Access to the EU financial services market